Skip To Content

 Generate seamlines

-Typically, these are computed for satellite and aerial imagery if it required to create a seamless mosaic.
+Typically, these are computed for satellite and aerial imagery if it required you to create a seamless mosaic.
 The processing is based on determining suitable areas for blending overlapping imagery.
-Note that if the imagery has different resolution then the seamline generation will group rasters together based on the Cell Size Tolerance Factor, which is set in the mosaic dataset properties.
-Prior to generating seamlines, is it often necessary to set this parameter and run the Compute Cell Size Ranges tool.
-When running this tool, you should turn off the Compute Minimum and Maximum Cell Sizes parameters so that the pixel sizes are not recomputed.
+Note that if the imagery has a different resolution, the seamline generation will group rasters together based on the Cell Size Tolerance Factor value, which is set in the mosaic dataset properties.
+Prior to generating seamlines, set this parameter and run the Calculate Cell Size Ranges tool.
+When running this tool, turn off the Compute Minimum Cell Sizes and Compute Maximum Cell Sizes parameters so that the pixel sizes are not recomputed.

-The seamline generation makes use of the full overlapping extent of imagery, and there are cases where imagery needs to be prioritized or the seamlines should be computed only for a smaller subset of the overlapping areas.
-In these cases the workflows may temporarily reset the footprints to the required extents before seamline generation.
+The seamline generation uses the full overlapping extent of imagery, and you may need to prioritize imagery or compute the seamlines only for a smaller subset of the overlapping areas.
+In these cases, the workflows may temporarily reset the footprints to the required extents before seamline generation.
 For scanned maps, seamlines are typically set to the map data extent by importing the sheet cutlines of the original maps (to remove any map marginalia along the outside of the map).

 Learn more about seamlines.